ashwamegh/vuejs-vuex-demo/docs/add-products.md

 }
 </script>
 ```
 We introduced a couple of new concepts here.
 Note the addition of new attributes in the `<save-product-form>` elements.
 This is how you pass [props](http://vuejs.org/guide/components.html#Props) down to a component.
-Under the methods object we created a method `onFormSave()` that we are also passing down as the `on-submit` property.
-Remember how we bound the onSubmit property in the SaveProductForm template to the
+Under the methods object we created a method `onFormSave()` that we bound to the custom `submit` event that is triggered by our `SaveProductForm` component.
-button click event?

 By now you should be able to test this out but we are not actually doing anything with the data, except logging it to the console.
 Before we can actually push our new product to the product list
 we need to refactor the ProductList component to a so called stateless component